Tarang74/LaTeX-Pseudocode-Formatter/README.md

 where `<command>` is a shell command.

 If the program does not produce the desired output, please check the output of the PseudocodeLexer in the `aux` directory.

+Certain constants such as the output directory and the debugging flag can be modified from this file also.
+See line 149.